This officer of the court records and transcribes exactly what is said and done when people are being questioned out of court.

 Most people don’t know much about these officers of the court who play an important role in our legal system.

-When people are questioned during a court case, official stenographers record what is said and done.
+When people are questioned our of court, official stenographers record what as said and done.
 They record either by

 - typing very fast on a strange-looking keyboard that uses phonetic symbols (“stenotype”) or